 EarthX Lithium batteries are designed as a maintenance free replacement for the 12-volt lead-acid or lithium starter batteries.
-For this manual, the battery performs two functions within the airplane electrical system; 1- The Starting Battery (Function) and 2- The Storage Battery (Function) in the electrical system for Category I and II, part 23 Aircraft.
+The battery performs two functions within the airplane electrical system; 1- The Starting Battery (Function) and 2- The Storage Battery (Function) in the electrical system for Category I and II, part 23 Aircraft.
 The alternator charging system is considered the primary source of electrical power during flight with the battery being secondary.
 Per 14 CFR 23.1309-1E and TSO-C179b, the Failure Condition Classification (FCC) for this TSO Battery is "Major" - unless other installations deem the analysis lessor or greater, dependent on the function(s) in the particular installation.

-This manual covers the TSO Article (Part) installation aspects for the battery.
+This manual covers the TSO Article (Part) installation aspects.
 This manual is an accompanying manual to the Instructions for Continued Airworthiness (ICA) manual.